“Trials are about what you can prove not what you can suggest.”

 Charges of disorderly conduct typically involve a scene where police have been called, but there is no basis for more severe charges like assault or battery.
-At Brent de la Paz Law Office, we represent people facing allegations of disorderly conduct and a variety of other offenses.
+At Brent de la Paz Law Office, we represent people facing allegations of disorderly conduct and a variety of other related criminal offenses.

-Disorderly conduct may not be considered as serious an offense as assault or indecent exposure.
+Disorderly conduct may not be considered as serious an offense as assault, battery, or indecent exposure.
 However, it is important to remember that any criminal charge can stay on your record and affect your future.
 Even a seemingly minor offense like disorderly conduct can affect your future employability or raise embarrassing questions during background checks for work or housing.

 In some cases, a plea on disorderly conduct charges can help you get more serious charges dismissed.
-De la Paz can help you evaluate your options, assess your case and help you decide on the best strategy to achieve your goals and protect your future.
+De la Paz can help you evaluate your options, assess your case and help you decide on the best defense strategy to achieve your goals and protect your future.

 Before you plead guilty to any crime — including disorderly conduct — discuss your case with an experienced criminal defense lawyer.
 You may have other options for fighting the charges that will have less of an impact on your record and your future.